-Our primary care residency is a close-knit family within the larger community of the BWH internal medicine residency.
-Key members of the program are our program director, teaching faculty, the primary care chief resident, the primary care residents and our support staff.
-Over thirty faculty members in the Division of General Medicine serve as the program’s core educators; they are among the most highly rated clinicians and teachers in the Department of Medicine and at Harvard Medical School.
-Our faculty reflect a wide spectrum of interests including health services research, community medicine, health policy and advocacy, medical education, and care of vulnerable populations.
+Over thirty faculty members in the Division of General Medicine serve as the program’s core educators; they are among the most highly regarded clinicians and teachers in the Department of Medicine and at Harvard Medical School.
+Our faculty reflect a wide spectrum of interests including clinical primary care, health services research, community health, public policy and public health, advocacy, medical education, and health care administration.
 They include nationally-recognized leaders in all of these domains.
 Our Division has particular areas of research expertise in health care inequities and disparities, access to care, clinical innovation, health policy and economics, and patient safety.

-Our graduates pursue an exceptionally diverse range of career pathways.
 Many of our graduates practice general medicine while also cultivating an additional area of clinical or extra-clinical expertise.
-Our graduates practice in highly diverse settings throughout the U.S. and internationally including community health centers, private practices, innovative healthcare organizations, academic medical centers and government-affiliated systems such as the Veterans Administration and the Indian Health Service.
+They practice in highly diverse settings throughout the U.S. and internationally including community health centers, private practices, innovative healthcare organizations, academic medical centers and government-affiliated systems such as the Veterans Administration and the Indian Health Service.
 Many pursue academic pathways as clinician-educators, clinician-innovators or clinician-investigators.
-Many go on to major leadership roles in academia, government, and public health.
-Many have spearheaded novel initiatives aimed at transforming healthcare delivery and others have gone on to play important roles in setting state and federal health policy.
-We proudly maintain an active alumni network and our alumni are highly invested in mentoring and advising our current residents.
+Others have taken on major leadership roles in academia, government, and public health.
+Still others have spearheaded novel initiatives aimed at transforming healthcare delivery or have played important roles in setting state and federal health policy.
+We proudly maintain an active alumni network and our alumni are routinely involved in mentoring and advising our current residents.